-Young people are heavily influenced by the people around them, particularly their friends, families, and peers (Partnership to End Addiction, 2023).
-If substance use is normalized within any of these realms, it becomes easier for teenagers to accept this behavior and begin using substances themselves (Partnership to End Addiction, 2023).
+Young people are heavily influenced by the people around them, particularly their friends, families, and peers.
+If substance use is normalized within any of these realms, it becomes easier for teenagers to accept this behavior and begin using substances themselves.
 Similarly, because many teenagers believe substance use is a part of the "norm" for people their age, urging friends to try it or having readily available substances can easily push someone to use them (Partnership to End Addiction, 2023).